 Send Review Requests Automatically

 With BirdEye, you don’t need to send review requests manually.
 Our platform will take care of it for you.
-BirdEye sends review requests to your customers automatically via text and email.
+BirdEye sends review requests to your customers automatically via text and email with your select customer review sites as options.

 All that we need is an integration to the software that you’re already using.
 BirdEye currently integrates with more than 1000 business systems.